HarshK200/snippets/next-js.md

 }
 ```

-**Here Above thre are two fonts being used geistSans, geistMono just change it to**
+**Here Above there are two fonts being used geistSans, geistMono just change it to**
 **whatever you wanna use like so:**

 ```js